hmlongco/Resolver/Documentation/Introduction.md

 First, we registered a factory (closure) that will create an instance of NetworkService when needed.
 The type being registered is [automatically inferred](Types.md) using the result type returned by the factory.

-Hence we're creating a NetworkService, but we're acutally registering the protocol NetworkServicing.
+Hence we're creating a NetworkService, but we're actually registering the protocol NetworkServicing.

 Similarly, we registered a factory to create MyViewModel's when needed, and we also added a resolveProperties closure to [resolve](Resolving.md) its service property.